xapax/security/list_of_common_ports.md

 Simple Network Management Protocol

 SNMP protocols 1,2 and 2c does not encrypt its traffic.
-So it can be intercepted to steal credencials.
+So it can be intercepted to steal credentials.

 SNMP is used to manage devices on a network.
 It has some funny terminology.
 For example, instead of using the word password the word community is used instead.
 But it is kind of the same thing.
 A common community-string/password is public.